-If you live in Spain or are in the process of moving to Spain, it is important that you are aware of the new prescription charges that came into effect in June 2012.
+If you live in Spain or are in the process of moving to Spain, it is important that you are aware of any prescription charges that you may have to pay.

-This new scheme will be handled by each autonomous community, meaning that the process may vary slightly between the different regions.
+The scheme is handled by each autonomous community, meaning that the process may vary slightly between the different regions.

 The payment percentage will differ from person to person, as it will be calculated on each individual situation and on declared annual income.
 This percentage will be taken from information about your income obtained from the annual resident tax declaration (IRPF).

 If you have not made an annual resident tax declaration in Spain, there will be no indication on the prescription of how much you must pay.
 This means that blanket charges will be made of 40 percent for non-pensioners with low incomes and 10 percent for pensioners.
 It is however, important to remember that no income information means no cap on your monthly contribution.